andrei-vasiliu-coding/Events-Platform-Android-UI/README.md

 - [ ] Use **Firebase Test Lab** for automated device testing

 ### 🚀 Deployment & Monitoring
+- [ ] Store user IDs and the event IDs they sign up for in a table for more efficient retrieval instead of storing the entire event information with the user ID.
 - [ ] Prepare a signed release and publish to the Play Store
 - [ ] Use **Firebase Crashlytics** for real-time crash reports